 Note that the World Bank updates the RISE database every two years.
 In addition, the World Bank and partnering agencies provide a free Energy Progress Report that tracks global progress made on the targets of Sustainable Development Goal 7 – to ensure universal energy access, double progress on energy efficiency and sustainably increase the share of renewable energy by 2030.

-The Joint Policies and Measures Database provides information on country-specific renewable energy-related policies.
-The International Energy Agency (IEA) and the International Renewable Energy Agency (IRENA) maintain the database.
+The Renewable Policies Database provides information on country and region-specific renewable energy-related policies.
+The International Energy Agency (IEA) maintains the database.
 Delegates from IEA-member countries review published information twice a year.

 This database offers a high-level overview of policies for each reporting country.
-A world map makes it easy to select the country you are interested in.
-Clicking on a country provides a link to policy information, the country’s national target, date of establishment, goal date to reach the target and the main support scheme.
+Country and region indices make it easy to select the country/region you are interested in.

 3. RES LEGAL